cyekov/Obfvious/README.md

     * [Unchecked] You can install deps using Chocolatey:
         * Install choco from powershell: `iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`
         * `choco install cmake git python3 --installargs '"ADD_CMAKE_TO_PATH=System"'` (You may still need to add them it manually to PATH)
-* Clone the Shadow repo `git clone --config core.autocrlf=false https://github.com/nimrodpar/Shadow.git`
+* Clone the Obfvious repo `git clone --config core.autocrlf=false https://github.com/nimrodpar/Obfvious.git`

 **Build:**
 * Open a `cmd.exe` and run `build.bat`.
 You can rebuild under the same shell by invoking `ninja clang`